Admission to the PharmD Program

 Notice: California Northstate University does NOT accept or otherwise participate in any federal direct student loan program (Title IV) funding, any federal veterans’ benefits program (Title 38) funding, or any other government student loan program funding.

-The Admissions Committee of California Northstate University College of Pharmacy uses a holistic review process to evaluate each application, thereby taking into account a variety of factors, in addition to an applicant’s academic standing, including but not limited to: work or research experience, socioeconomic status, resilience, extracurricular activities, and other non-academic related activities.
-California Northstate University College of Pharmacy does not require a Bachelor’s degree or PCAT.
+The Admissions Committee of California Northstate University College of Pharmacy uses a holistic review process to evaluate each application, thereby considering a variety of factors, in addition to an applicant’s academic standing, including but not limited to work or research experience, socioeconomic status, resilience, extracurricular activities, and other non-academic related activities.
+California Northstate University College of Pharmacy does not require a Bachelor’s degree for entry into our program.
 Applicants must have earned a high school diploma, GED, or its equivalent.
-A minimum of 44 semester units (61 quarter units) of prerequisite credit must be completed prior to matriculation into the program.
-Science and math prerequisite coursework must be designed for science majors.
+A minimum of 40 semester units (54 quarter units) of prerequisite credit must be completed prior to matriculation into the program.
 Prospective students are encouraged to carry full course loads (15 units per semester) during their undergraduate studies.
-AP exam scores of 3 or higher, with 4 preferred will be accepted for prerequisite coursework and/or general education requirements.
+AP exam scores of 3 or higher will be accepted for prerequisite coursework and/or general education requirements.
 AP credit must be reported by subject and credit and must be mailed directly from your institution or testing services to the College of Pharmacy by using college code: 7306.
 Additionally, the AP exam must have been taken no greater than ten years from the date of matriculation.
 Please note, AP exam scores will only count towards the first course in a series of science courses.
 For instance, an AP exam score of 3 or higher for chemistry would only count towards the General Chemistry I requirement.
 Please review the General Admission Requirements table for a list of all prerequisite coursework that must be completed prior to matriculation.

 The Admissions Committee evaluates applicants for admission on an individual basis.
-Applicants are required to have completed all prerequisites prior to entering the program; however, applicants may be offered interviews before the applicant has completed all prerequisite coursework.
+Applicants are required to have completed all prerequisites prior to entering the program; however, applicants may interview with our program before the applicant has completed all prerequisite coursework.
 Prerequisites may be substituted with courses the Admissions Committee evaluates to be equivalent.
 One or more members of the Admissions Committee review and evaluate each completed admission packet to determine if an invitation for an interview should be extended.

 All qualified applicants must interview for admission into the Doctor of Pharmacy program.
-A modified multiple mini interview (MMIs) approach is used.
+A modified multiple mini interview (MMIs) approach is used, which consists of two separate interviews with faculty where the applicant is asked a situational-based question.
 A writing sample is also a required component of the interview.
-The interview is designed to assess a variety of factors including: interest in the program and profession of pharmacy, oral and written communication skills, maturity, dedication, critical thinking, and an assessment of the applicant’s ability to complete the program successfully and advance in the field of pharmacy.
-The interview may also be used to determine if the student has the English language proficiency to complete instruction in the English language since English is the only language of instruction.
+The interview is designed to assess a variety of factors including interest in the program and profession of pharmacy, oral and written communication skills, maturity, dedication, critical thinking, and an assessment of the applicant’s ability to complete the program successfully and advance in the field of pharmacy.
+The interview may also be used to determine if the student has the English language proficiency needed to successfully complete the program.
+Interviews are conducted virtually via Zoom; however, prospective applicants are encouraged to visit our campus and can contact COPadmissions@cnsu.edu to schedule an on-campus appointment.

 General Admissions Requirements